viktor-ferenczi/toolbar-manager/README.md

 ### Quick block selection

-Press `SHIFT+G` or `CTRL+SHIFT+Letter` to open the quick block search menu.
+Press the `BACKSLASH` or `PIPE` key (on English keyboard) to open the quick block search menu.
 It works the same way as the original menu, but the search rules are optimized to find blocks primarily by capital letters and digits:

 - `AB` **Armor Blocks**
 - `PB` **Programmable Block**